trothr/blog/Marilyn/2020/20200321-caladiums.md

 Other times with Gene and Jo Ann too.

 Last time we patronized the place we did take-out.
 It was good.
 It was nice.
+Marilyn waited in the car.
+I wonder now if she wasn't feeling well at the time.

+I'd give almost anything today to have her ride with me again.

 Just one steak this time.